sidisha17/portfolio/README.md

 -	Innovated a novel, measurement-focused Categorical sampling method to replace the computationally expensive and sequential Gibbs sampling bottleneck, enabling massive parallelization of the track-to-measurement assignment step.
 -	Achieved unprecedented computational efficiency by leveraging GPU parallel processing, demonstrating that a 100x increase in scenario complexity resulted in only a 3x increase in processing time.
 -	Benchmarked the filter's performance across diverse CPUs and GPUs, quantifying significant speed improvements on modern GPUs and validating its effectiveness for deployment on resource-constrained edge devices.

+## Work Experience
+**Senior Analyst, Product Development @ American Express, India (Aug 2022 – May 2024)**

+-	Enhanced an XGBoost-based credit risk model by orchestrating a comprehensive analysis of its effectiveness and collaborating with the Data Science team to refine its predictive logic.
+This initiative directly led to the recovery of $14.7MM by significantly improving default prediction accuracy.
+-	Engineered and deployed robust, end-to-end ETL pipelines to construct and enrich training datasets for the updated credit risk model.
+Sourced and integrated data from multiple systems to create novel features, providing the foundational data structure that enabled the model's success.
+-	Architected and implemented an automated daily reporting system to continuously monitor live model performance.
+This system provided actionable insights to stakeholders, enabling the proactive identification and rapid mitigation of potential performance degradation or data drift issues.

+**Programmer Analyst, Product Development @ American Express, India (Aug 2020 – Jul 2022)**
+-	Led a team of 7 in the successful migration and enhancement of over 300 critical credit decision variables from a legacy Teradata system to a modern Hadoop big data framework.
+This complex initiative culminated in the decommissioning of the legacy infrastructure, achieving $50MM in annual operational cost savings.
+-	Spearheaded the end-to-end migration of the mission-critical Merchant Exposure Calculation system to a scalable big data platform, an achievement recognized with the Q2 Star Award.
+The new architecture reduced data processing time by 25% and streamlined a complex codebase, improving system maintainability and future scalability.